-In the hymn Rock of Ages verse 3 reads: "Nothing in my hands I bring; simply to thy cross I cling."
-In the hymn, Our Hope is Built on Nothing Less, verse 4 reads: We are "clothed in His righteousness alone."
+This is said well in the hymn, Our Hope is Built on Nothing Less, verse 4: We are "clothed in His righteousness alone."

 Salvation doesn't depend on us; it doesn't depend on anything "we are, think, say or do" (Smalcald III/3/36; Tappert 309).
 It depends on him who never fails and whose promises are always kept.